 "In Writing" is defined as a written notification, sent via regular mail, certified mail, overnight courier, fax, and/or email, which provides specific information, instructions, facts, and/or warnings.
-Written notifications are official announcements or statements which are addressed to the responsible individual(s) at the program and/or sponsor; are signed and dated by the proper individual(s) at the CoARC, and identify the specific periods of time to which the notification applies both with regards to the content of the notification and the required response.
+Written notifications are official announcements or statements which are addressed to the responsible individual(s) at the program and/or sponsor; are signed and dated by the proper individual(s) at the Specific periods of time to which the notification applies both with regards to the content of the notification and the required response.